TheCowboyAI/w3/readme.md

 We need to set some `ground rules` for how we build things.

-Expect the API here to change until we reach a stable release candidate, then it will be fairly rigid for core operations.
+Expect the API (in dev) here to change until we reach a stable release candidate, then it will follow semantic versioning.

 Every version can be `pinned` or `locked` in Nix and we will take advantage of that.